The core in random hypergraphs and local weak convergence: Introduction

-Cores in random hypergraphs, where edges consists of $r\geq 3$ vertices, are of further interest because they play an important role in the study of random constraint satisfaction problems, \cite{MolloyAchlioptas,Mossel,MolloyRestrepo}.
+Cores in random hypergraphs, where edges consist of $r\geq 3$ vertices, are of further interest because they play an important role in the study of random constraint satisfaction problems, \cite{MolloyAchlioptas,Mossel,MolloyRestrepo}.
 The $k$-core in particular has application to the XORSAT-problem.
-An instance of XORSAT is a system of boolean linear equations, each involving $r\geq 3$ out of $n$ possible variables.
-Such system of linear equations naturally corresponds to a hypergraph by including a vertex for every variable and putting an edge on $r$ vertices whenever the corresponding variables form an equation.
-In this setting the $2$-core of the resulting hypergraph is of particular interest.
-If there is a variable which is contained in at most one equation one can delete both, variable and equation, and the resulting linear system is solvable iff the original system is.
-This process of deleting variables and equations is equivalent to the peeling process described above, i.e. it reduces the underlying hypergraph to its $2$-core.
-Therefore, the original instance of XORSAT is solvable iff the system of linear equations restricted to the $2$-core is solvable.
+To be precise, every instance of XORSAT admits a natural hypergraph representation and the original instance is solvable iff the system of linear equations restricted to the $2$-core of this representation is solvable.